 The origin of the figurehead or any similar decoration goes back to thousands of years, up to the ancient Greeks or beyond that.
 The earliest usage of the wooden statue is reported to be by the Phoenicians and later on by Egyptians, though the actual years are unknown.
 The use of figurehead reportedly came into general practice with the galleons, which are used from the 15th to the 18th centuries.
-From the Phoenicians and the Egyptians, the tradition passed onto the Orientals and to the Europeans, in the hey-days of the 13th century, continuing up to the tradition’s last dregs in the early 20th century.
+From the Phoenicians and the Egyptians, the tradition passed on to the Orientals and to the Europeans, in the hey-days of the 13th century, continuing up to the tradition’s last dregs in the early 20th century.
 It is in these times that the actual purpose of the figurehead started to slightly digress and vary.
 And, during the Baroque era, the elaborately designed carvings were common scene on the high-ranking ships.

 According to historical documents, the ships constructed by in ancient Greek had eyes painted on either side of the bow and later Romans adopted this idea to put figurehead onto the bow of a vessel.
 The architectural subtlety of the wood carvers and the resultant beauty of the figureheads led to them being an entity in their own right, where once protection was the only motto of these carvings.
 For illiterate and uneducated seafarers, these figureheads became the vessel’s pseudonym.
 Thus in many cases, the vessels came to be identified, tagged and known by the figureheads on ships rather than their name itself.
 Similarly, the figureheads on the naval ships aimed to show the wealth and might of the owner.

 A very popular lore about the figureheads is that they used to be depicted according to the prevalent anecdotes about the sea.
-For example, a popular figurehead of a topless lady represented an offering to the oceans to appease it.
+For example, the popular figurehead of a topless lady represented an offering to the oceans to appease it.
 This was quite contrary to the otherwise accepted norm that women aboard vessels would cause the sailors to become distracted and thus steering them away from their original route.
 And, sailors then used to believe the songs of mermaids will lead them to shipwreck on coral reefs and rocky coastlines.
-The figurine of a topless lady, however, would entice the ocean Gods and spirits to its beauty, thereby enabling the vessel to proceed on course without any harm befalling it.
+The figurine of a topless lady, however, would entice the ocean Gods and spirits to its beauty, they believed, thereby enabling the vessel to proceed on course without any harm befalling it.
 Similarly, British ships often had placed the carvings of clothed women on the bows of their ships.

 Later, the figureheads appeared during the 18th century became smaller and even started abolishing in around 1800.
 However, there was a comeback of the figureheads in the later period, but with considerable change in the size and investment.
-Meanwhile, the introduction and development of non-wood vessels primarily led to the decline of these mascots.
+Meanwhile, the introduction and development of non-wood vessels also resulted in the decline of these mascots.
 Additionally, since the newer vessels were more streamlined, there was left no place to position the figureheads.
-However certain vessels did equip these mascots at the time of the First World War, especially German and British ships, though by that time, the tradition had already started to ebb.
+Still, certain vessels did equip these mascots at the time of the First World War, especially German and British ships, though by that time, the tradition had already started to ebb.
 The entry of big battleships also resulted in the abolishment of figureheads.
 Though smaller Royal Navy vessels continued to carry the figures, HMS Rodney was the last British battleship to feature a figurehead.
 However, the warships still feature badges, which are the huge plaques placed on the superstructure with a unique design linked to the ship’s name or role.

 At present, those carvings find a very valuable place in marine museums and repositories, inviting the attention of marine enthusiasts, history students and other researchers.
 Their place is vital because they help us understand maritime history and success of an altogether different era, about which, we might have had no idea otherwise.